NervanaSystems/ngraph/doc/sphinx/source/howto/tune-for-deployment.rst

 device is as much of an art as it is a science; there are virtually limitless ways to command your training or inference computations to run the way you want.

+In this section, which was written for framework architects or engineers who are optimizing an new or less widely-supported framework, we provide some of our learnings from the work we've done in developing our custom bridge code, such as that for our `ngraph tensorflow bridge` code.

-Most of the time, and how this has worked :doc:`for many <../framework-integration-guides>` of the "direct optimizations" we've shared with the developer community, `engineering teams carefully tune the workload to extract best performance`_ from a specific :abbr:`DL (Deep Learning)` model embedded in a specific framework that is training a specific dataset.
-Some of the ways we attempt to extract performance include:
+Indeed, how this has worked :doc:`for many <../framework-integration-guides>` of the "direct optimizations" we've shared with the developer community, `engineering teams carefully tune the workload to extract best performance`_ from a specific :abbr:`DL (Deep Learning)` model embedded in a specific framework that is training a specific dataset.
+Some of the ways we attempt to improve performance include:

-* Testing and recording the results of various system-level configuration options or flags enabled or disabled,
+* Testing and recording the results of various system-level configuration options or enabled or disabled flags,
 * Compiling with a mix of custom environment variables,
 * Finding semi-related comparisons for benchmarking [#1]_, and
-* Tuning lower levels of system so that the machine-learning algorithm can learn faster or more accurately that it did on previous runs, such as with :doc:`../ops/index`.
+* Tuning lower levels of the system so that the machine-learning algorithm can learn faster or more accurately that it did on previous runs, such as with :doc:`../ops/index`.

 In nearly every case, the "best" mix of configuration options boils down to something unique to that framework-model topology.
 The larger and more complex a